 On a somewhat related note, after I left Mpls in 2008 and kicked around Portland for a few years; I started my own lathe-cut record operation in 2016, working with three vintage record-cutting lathes from the 1930s.

-Here are some links on my website which relate to some of that:
+Just to recap a bit, here are some links on my website which relate to some of that:

-If there are any tracks I can put on a short list for lathecut records, singles, compilations, then if people from various bands want to have a hand in the mastering / editing, etc, I’ll go with that.
+If there are any tracks I can put on a short list for lathe-cut records, singles, compilations, then if people from various bands want to have a hand in the mastering / editing, etc, I’ll go with that.
 I seriously doubt that anyone is likely to get rich from something like this – especially me, since I’m offering to pay for everything up front, but you never know what long-forgotten band from the Twin Cities might just spark a resurgent interest a half century later, with a bootleg-quality track on a small run of handmade records.
 Who knows?
 It might actually even pay for itself, and we can all treat ourselves to pizzas and beer.
 Ah, we all have our dreams, eh?

-Speaking of money – which is definitely NOT one of my favorite topics of conversation – I would like to just put it out on the table that there is a big difference between the lathecut samplers I just talked about, and the records I make for local bands who hire me to make them a few records so they can sell them at their shows.
+Speaking of money – which is definitely NOT one of my favorite topics of conversation – I would like to just put it out on the table that there is a big difference between the lathe-cut samplers I just talked about, and the records I make for local bands who hire me to make them a few records so they can sell them at their shows.

 If the Compilation Sampler Series ever takes off, it will probably be less profitable for all involved than a standard tax write-off.
 The concept is a labour of love, just as the taping itself has always been – a hobby.

-On the other hand, if a band hires me to make them a few records for their merch table, it might end up being a little bit profitable, because that is actually the goal of the lathecut business.
+On the other hand, if a band hires me to make them a few records for their merch table, it might end up being a little bit profitable, because that is actually the goal of the lathe-cut business.

 The only thing those two conversations have in common is the use of the lathes to make the records.
 Revenue for the business might be enough to pay for a pound of coffee beans, while the hobby will cost me at least that same amount, but it will make some folks happy.

-Possibly the question was raised in the first place because of a blog post which included a QR code for anyone who wanted to donate toward the cost of mailing out cassettes, etc:
+Possibly the question about monetization was raised in the first place because of a blog post which included a QR code for anyone who wanted to donate toward the cost of mailing out cassettes, etc:

 In our present digital era, it’s not too uncommon to read a Substack post that says something like, “if you like what I do, feel free to buy me a cup of coffee”.
 A number of bands have asked if they could give me something in exchange for the tapes and digital files I sent them, so I really didn’t think this would raise any eyebrows.
 I mean, I might be a little out of step with the changing times, but I’d like to think that I’m not a complete luddite, as these things go.